VirtuaVerse: Setting

 VirtuaVerse is set at an indeterminate point in the future in a cyberpunk dystopia.
 Advanced technologies, such as cybernetic enhancements, hovercars, and sex robots are commonplace; however, society has also become hyper-commercialized, and consumer demand for these resource-intensive technological innovations has brought planet Earth to the brink of ecological collapse.
-Among hackers and those operating outside the law, older "retro" technologies like telephone modems and magnetic hard drives are prized because while the abandoned infrastructure to support this obsolete tech still exists, they are effectively "off the grid" and cannot be easily tracked, making them ideal tools for smuggling and piracy.
+Among hackers and those operating outside the law, older technologies like telephone modems and magnetic hard drives are prized because while the abandoned infrastructure to support this obsolete tech still exists, they are effectively "off the grid" and cannot be easily tracked, making them ideal tools for smuggling and piracy.

-The dominant form of entertainment is "augmented virtual reality" (AVR), a hybrid of augmented reality and virtual reality that allows users to perceive holographic projections that are used for a variety of purposes, including omnipresent advertisements and graffiti.
-A recent advancement in AVR is "permanent reality," a brain implant that allows people to interact with a worldwide, persistent AVR environment – the titular "VirtuaVerse" – that is administered by Xenon, an artificial intelligence housed aboard the International Space Station.
-While permanent reality is marketed as a way to "optimize the user experience," the game's protagonist, Nathan, a computer engineer and enthusiast for retro hardware, considers it to be a form of surveillance and an invasion of privacy, eschewing the implant in favor of an old-fashioned, over-the-ear AVR headset.
+The dominant form of entertainment is "augmented virtual reality" (A.V.R.), a hybrid of augmented reality and virtual reality that allows users to perceive holographic projections that are used for a variety of purposes, including omnipresent advertisements and graffiti.
+A recent advancement in A.V.R. is "permanent reality," a brain implant that allows people to interact with a worldwide, persistent A.V.R. environment – the titular "VirtuaVerse" – that is administered by Xenon, an artificial intelligence housed aboard the International Space Station.
+While permanent reality is marketed as a way to "optimize the user experience," the game's protagonist, Nathan, a computer engineer and antique hardware enthusiast, considers it to be a form of surveillance and an invasion of privacy, eschewing the implant in favor of an old-fashioned, over-the-ear A.V.R. headset.

 Gameplay

 The player takes control of Nathan and has to collect items, talk to NPCs, and solve puzzles in order to advance in the story.
-Later in the game, the player can toggle Nathan's AVR headset, which allows them to see the augmented virtual reality, revealing different hotspots in the game's world.
-The AVR headset is needed to solve certain kinds of puzzles.
+Later in the game, the player can toggle Nathan's A.V.R. headset, which allows them to see the augmented virtual reality, revealing different hotspots in the game's world.
+The A.V.R. headset is needed to solve certain kinds of puzzles.